 Every day, Mayo Clinic nurses apply their knowledge and expertise to the care of people with increasingly complex conditions.
 Mayo Clinic recruits the best nurses.
 These nurses integrate into the high standards and unique work environment of Mayo Clinic to provide an unparalleled patient experience.

 Mayo Clinic nurses are vital members of your care team.
 They are part of a talented interdisciplinary team of doctors, pharmacists, patient educators, dietitians, social workers, integrative medicine and health practitioners, and others, depending on your needs and plan of care.

 Contributions of professional nursing at Mayo Clinic

 Mayo Clinic's nursing excellence is based on a professional practice model that centers on you and your family.
-That core commitment is enhanced by a culture that values clear communication, diversity and inclusion, professional growth, and support for nursing's voice in affecting meaningful changes to patient care and the work environment.
+That core commitment is enhanced by a culture that values clear communication, diversity and inclusion, professional growth, and support for nursing's voice in effecting meaningful changes to patient care and the work environment.

 Mayo Clinic nurses fulfill many roles, including:

 - Caring healer.
 The compassionate care offered by Mayo Clinic nurses incorporates evidence-based best practices, research and feedback from patients.
 Your nurses assess, evaluate and monitor you, and they carry out many other responsibilities, such as taking your vital signs.
 They listen to your concerns so that they can provide individualized care.

 - Teacher.
 Mayo Clinic nurses are health educators for patients, families and communities.
 They are supported in this work by premier patient education centers at each Mayo Clinic campus.